 You must recognize that inadequate wiring is a hazard.

 The risk from exposed live parts depends on your distance from the parts.
 Three "boundaries" are key to protecting yourself from electric shock and one to protect you from arc flashes or blasts.
-These boundaries are set by the National Fire Protection Association (NFPA 70E-2015).
+These boundaries are set by the National Fire Protection Association (NFPA 70E-2015) and the Canadian Standards Association (CSA Z462).

 Insulation that is defective or inadequate is an electrical hazard.
 Usually, a plastic or rubber covering insulates wires.
 Insulation prevents conductors from coming in contact with each other.
 Insulation also prevents conductors from coming in contact with people.